It is never easy to grow tropical plants at home. Moreover, developing a shade-loving tropical plant like Caladium Candidum may seem challenging.

 At least 50% humidity

-It may be challenging to get the basics at first, but it will become relatively more straightforward once you get going.
+Getting the basics at first may be challenging but will become relatively more straightforward once you get going.

 Follow this guide to provide an ideal growing condition required for the plant.